Updated April 19, 2023

 This entire chain of processes is collectively called the supply chain.

 Each link in the chain has to be seamlessly integrated into the overall supply chain to work effectively.
-The purpose of an efficient supply chain system is to minimize lead time and provide the best quality products at the best possible cost by eliminating all possible waste in the value chain.
+The purpose of an efficient supply chain system is to minimize lead time and provide the best quality products at the best possible cost by eliminating all potential waste in the value chain.

 The Global Supply Chain Forum of Ohio State University is a team of academicians who meet and improve the theories and practices of the supply chain management process.